protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/principles.md

 <br/>The progressing of science and knowledge is phrased with the metaphor "standing on the shoulders of giants".
 The giant represents information and knowledge – accumulated and scrutinised over many years – that enables the person on its shoulder to see further than what would otherwise be possible.
 Blind Orion Searching for the Rising Sun by Nicolas Poussin, 1658. <img src="https://licensebuttons.net/p/mark/1.0/88x31.png" width="50"/>
 ```

-The cross-domain quantitative analyses, discussions, and research in this study have made it possible to define the following essential Open Sustainability Principles:
+The cross-domain quantitative analyses, discussions, and research in this study have made it possible to identify the following guiding principles, referred to as Open Sustainability Principles:

 ## Transparency and Trust